gn-mwheeldon/bttf-test/README.md

 # Back to the Future Quotes
 Create random Back to the Future quotes.
+It's great!